Image

 Phase N/A

-• Participants must have stage I-III breast cancer and be receiving chemotherapy with specific drugs (paclitaxel or docetaxel).
+• Participants must be undergoing chemotherapy with drugs like paclitaxel or docetaxel.

-• Women who can become pregnant must use birth control during the study.
+• Women must use birth control during the study if they can become pregnant.

 Study details